Rollaner/MetaACG/README.md

 ---
 LICENCIA

-This project is licensed under the MIT License.
+This project is licensed under the APGL License.